Battle of New Orleans 1814 |

 "Jackson was left with a permanent scar from his imprisonment after a British officer gashed his left hand and slashed his face with a sword because the young boy refused to polish the Redcoat’s boots.

-Popular depiction of Jackson being scarred by a British soldier
+Popular depiction of Jackson being scarred by a British soldier for not polishing his boots. |

 While in captivity the brothers (Robert and Andrew) contracted smallpox, from which Robert would not recover.
 A few days after the British authorities released the brothers in a prisoner exchange arranged by their mother, Robert died.